endjin/dotnet-adr/README.md

 - Decision
 - Consequences

 The 1st [Law of Simplicity](http://lawsofsimplicity.com/) is "Reduce", and much like Bezos' infamous [6-page memo format](https://www.cnbc.com/2018/04/23/what-jeff-bezos-learned-from-requiring-6-page-memos-at-amazon.html), brevity is the key to the power of ADRs.
+Rather than a heavyweight functional specification, ADRs have much more in common with minutes from a meeting.
+The meeting may take hours, but reading the minutes, should take... minutes.

+Good code comments don't explain what the code odes, they explain what the developer was thinking when they wrote the code, what assumptions they were making, and what they were trying to achieve.
+This allows anyone reviewing the code to spot any faults with logic, assumptions that proved to be incorrect, or requirements which have evolved.
+ADRs operate on the same principle.

 ## Why we adopted ADRs